nf-core/methylseq/docs/usage.md

 If specified, this flag instructs the Bismark methylation extractor to use the `--comprehensive` and `--merge_non_CpG` flags.
 This produces coverage files with information from about all strands and cytosine contexts merged into two files - one for CpG context and one for non-CpG context.

 If using the bwa-meth workflow, the flag makes MethylDackel report CHG and CHH contexts as well.

+if using the biscuit aligner, the flag generate the bedgraph file extracting all possible types from the pileup file (including c, cg, ch, hcg, gch).

 ### `--cytosine_report`